chendrak/EasyCards/Thunderstore/README.md

 - `None`: The effect is always active
 - `StageStart`: The effect will activate at the start of a stage in Rogs Mode.
 In Survival, this is the same as `None`
 - `StageEnd`: The effect will trigger at the end of a stage in Rogs Mode.
 Can not trigger in Survival. ***!!!
 NOT IMPLEMENTED YET !!!***
-- `EnemiesKilled`: The effect will activate when a certain amount of enemies was killed. ***!!!
-NOT IMPLEMENTED YET !!!***
+- `EnemiesKilled`: The effect will activate when a certain amount of enemies was killed.
 - `DamageTaken`: The effect will activate after you have taken a certain amount of damage from enemies.
 The required amount is defined in [ActivationRequirementProperties.TotalDamageTaken](#activationrequirementproperties)

 #### ActivationRequirementProperties
 Certain [ActivationRequirements](#activationrequirement) have parameters, which are defined here.

 _**Options:**_
-- `TotalDamageTaken`: For _ActivationRequirement.DamageTaken_: Specifies the if damage you need to take before the effect activates.
+- `TotalDamageTaken`: For `ActivationRequirement.DamageTake`: Specifies the amount of damage you need to take before the effect activates.
+- `EnemiesKilled`: For `ActivationRequirement.EnemiesKilled`: Specifies the number of enemies you need to kill before the effect activates.

 #### Trigger